Secure your home network

 Keep your WiFi password private.
 It should only be you and your family (or anyone who lives with you) who know it.
 You may need to share it with guests from time to time, but the fewer people who know it, the better.

-Use WPA2 for wireless security
+Use WPA2 or later for wireless security

 - protects the traffic going between your devices and your router